farnoodfaghihi/CamoDroid/README.md

 - It logs the execution of permission-protected API calls made by applications.
 - It benefits from an open architecture.
 Please feel free to contribute!

-For more information and installation manual, please refer to CamoDroid's Wiki.
+For more information and installation manual, please refer to CamoDroid's Wiki on GitHub.